 Year to year fluctuations in disclosures received is not unusual.
 The ten-year average is 75 disclosures received.
 The 93 disclosures received in FY 2015 was the highest since the formation of the Technology Commercialization office.
 There was a spike in licensing revenue in FY14 due to the one-time sale of patent rights to a large international company, and in FY17 due to a one-time settlement for underpaid royalties that had been identified during an audit of the licensee's books.
 Also, while not evident from the figures in the table, the percentage of licensing revenue attributable to running royalties is trending upward.

-Measuring against the recently updated list of UConn peers and normalizing data based on research expenditures, which is accepted as the chief factor driving innovation, the following can be concluded:
+The table below measures UConn against our peers using normalized data based on research expenditures, which is accepted as the chief factor driving innovation.